-With the onset of new wave of coronavirus pandemic, doorstep food delivery has again picked up the pace.
+With the ongoing situation of coronavirus pandemic, doorstep food delivery has become the source of survival for restaurants.
 Considering both the necessity and convenience factor, online food delivery has become a significant platform for restaurants to cater to the different needs of customers and keep their business up and running.
 However, it has become more crucial than ever to ensure that doorstep delivery is safe and hygienic.
 In this article, we will discuss the essential steps to implement contactless food delivery in your restaurant.

 Why Is Contactless Delivery Important In The Current Scenario?

 While restaurants are bringing drastic changes in how they run their day-to-day operations, doorstep food delivery is one critical aspect that is likely to get the most attention.
 Given the current state of affairs, customers are still skeptical about dining in or coming into direct contact with the delivery personnel.
 Therefore to win the customer’s trust, restaurants must adopt contactless food delivery.

-Contactless food delivery has already been adopted by various food aggregators platforms and restaurant chains such as Dominos.
+Contactless food delivery has already been adopted by various food aggregator platforms and restaurant chains such as Dominos.
 It is a safe practice designed to limit contact between restaurant executives and customers.

 In contactless delivery, customers and delivery personnel do not come in direct contact at a given time.
 Customers place the delivery orders online and complete the payment online as well.
 Delivery personnel places the food at the spot as instructed by customers over the phone.
 Soon after placing the delivery parcel at the customer’s doorstep, the customer is notified that the order has been delivered.